LaurenceWroe/Geospatial-modelling-radiotherapy-access/README.md

 To Do (29/08/2025)
 - GUI code commenting and neatening up (Archie) (DONE)
-- Updating Data Flow chart to include GUI usage, GLOBOCAN data, where we would like the new data to come from (Sophia)
+- Updating Data Flow chart to include GUI usage, GLOBOCAN data, where we would like the new data to come from (Sophia) (DONE)
 - Presentation slides
 - Probability of access maps (Sophia)
 - Look at UK Gov data source to collect data on stage at diagnosis (Sophia)